anontechnology/vault-java-sdk/README.md

 A regulation object represents a governmental regulation that impacts how you can use the data in your vault.
 Each data point can have a number of regulations associated with it, which makes it easier to ensure your use of the data is compliant.
 You can tag data points with regulations when entering them into the system, or specify rules that the system will use to automatically tag regulations for you.

-#### Storing a Regulation in the Vault
+#### Storing a regulation in the Vault

-To store a [Regulation](https://docs.anontech.io/glossary/regulation/) to the Vault, create a new Regulation object and save it to the Vault.
-The constructor takes the key, name, and url of the Regulation.
+To store a [Regulation](https://docs.anontech.io/glossary/regulation/) to the vault, create a new Regulation object and save it to the Vault.
+The constructor takes the key, name, and url of the regulation.

 ```java